cmulshine/bigram-language-model/README.md

 Developing a Bigram Language Model

-The language model created interprets text from the book "Walden" by Henry David Thoreau.
+The language model created interprets text from the poem "Walden" by Henry David Thoreau.
 For anyone unfamiliar with how a bigram language model works, an explanation is provided below.
 Otherwise, feel free to skip to the workflow of the code analysis at the bottom.

 ***
 A bigram language model is a statistical model used in natural language processing that predicts the probability of the next word in a sequence based on the previous word.
 In order to do that, the text is analyzed by breaking it down into pairs of adjacent words, referred to as "bigrams".
 Take the following text for a simple example: